jeromecoloma/shell-starter/docs/ai-guide.md

 - Follow the standard script structure template

 ### Development Workflow
+1. **Define and implement core functionality first** - what does this tool actually do?
-1. Read existing scripts in `bin/` for patterns
+2. Read existing scripts in `bin/` for patterns
-2. Use the standard script template
+3. Use the standard script template
-3. Include all required argument parsing
+4. Include all required argument parsing
-4. Add appropriate logging and error handling
+5. Add appropriate logging and error handling
-5. Test with various inputs and edge cases
+6. Test with various inputs and edge cases

 ## 📝 Prompt Templates